How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 There have been many debates regarding this question, especially by consumers, not composers.

-Stock music is also known as royalty-free music.
-Now, this doesn’t mean that it’s free.
-It means that you only have to pay a one-time fee for the track, and then you have clearance to use it indefinitely without needing to pay any royalties.
+Stock music is also known as royalty-free music—but it doesn’t mean it’s free.
+It only means that you must pay a one-time fee for the track, and then you have clearance to use it indefinitely without paying any royalties.

-However, it does not mean the composer relinquished the copyright of his music.
+However, it does not mean the composer also relinquished his music’s copyright.
 Suppose his music ends up in a TV show or radio commercial.
 In that case, he may still be entitled to performance royalties paid by those broadcasting companies.

 That’s the price of using pop star’s songs.